Graham man arrested accused of raping, kidnapping ex-girlfriend

 Woodlief was taken into custody in Caswell County, with assistance from the Caswell County Sheriff’s Office and the North Carolina State Bureau of Investigations.

-He’s charged with felony breaking and entering, felony 1st degree kidnapping, and felony 1st degree forcible rape.
+He’s charged with felony breaking and entering, felony first-degree kidnapping, and felony first-degree forcible rape.

 The investigation is ongoing.